MC-E/SD-webui-CoAdapter/README.md

 4. For the output resolution, you can choose "Consistent with the condition map" or "Controlled by resize sliders".

 ## ⏬ Download Models
+### Linux
-Pre-trained models are downloaded automatically from <https://huggingface.co/TencentARC/T2I-Adapter> and placed in the `models` folder.
+Pre-trained models are downloaded automatically from <https://huggingface.co/TencentARC/T2I-Adapter> and placed in the "stable-diffusion-webui\extensions\T2I-Adapter\models" folder.

+### Windows
+Downloading models from T2I-Adapter model zoom: https://github.com/TencentARC/T2I-Adapter/blob/main/docs/AdapterZoo.md

+**Put models in your "stable-diffusion-webui\extensions\T2I-Adapter\models".

 ## 🔥🔥🔥 Demos